kshaffer/theory3/assessments.md

 image: homework.jpg
 ---

-Following are written and/or video descriptions of the activities that will be assessed during this course.
-Where applicable, examples are also provided.

-*Some of the assessment practices may be unfamiliar to you.
-For more information on why I grade the way that I do, please see my blog post, ["Why Grade?"](http://kris.shaffermusic.com/2014/07/why-grade/).
-I am glad to answer any questions you have (the earlier the better) and to entertain proposals for changes or exceptions (again, the earlier the better).*

 ## Grades (from the syllabus)

 The most important and interesting aspects of learning are things that are difficult to assess fairly and reductively (i.e., with a single letter).
 As a result, heavy emphasis on grades tends to [undermine alternative perspectives](http://www.hybridpedagogy.com/journal/syllabus-manifesto-critical-approach-classroom-culture/)—the exact opposite of what a liberal education should do.